cs-espace-pda/cs-espace-pda.github.io/collections/_references/Project-CNES-CERES SPECIFICATIONS AMOA-EN.md

 # Context

-CS Group responsabilities for Assistance to project management for the drafting of CERES specifications are as follows:
+CS Group responsabilities for Assistance to Project Management for the drafting of CERES specifications are as follows:
 * service managed by CNES

 ![Main Picture](Project-CNES-CERES SPECIFICATIONS AMOA-EN pict 2.png)

 The features are as follows:
-* Respond to needs expressed at the system level while respecting the scope of the ISIS Product Line which defines the new CNES CCC standards.
+* Meet needs expressed at the system level while respecting the scope of the ISIS Product Line which defines the new CNES CCC standards.

 # Project implementation

 The project objectives are as follows:
 * Analysis of mission working documents (STB CERES system) and reference documents (DR) ISIS and CSO
 * Identification of technical choices for arbitration by the CNES ground and system teams
-* Drafting of CERES CCC level documents
+* Writing CCC CERES level documents

 The processes for carrying out the project are:
 * Requirements engineering